kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 The connector service exposes the following groups of endpoits:

 - Health API.
-- Internal API0 for Application (token generation and certificate revocation).
+- Internal API for Application (token generation and certificate revocation).
 - Internal API for XF Runtime (token generation and certificate revocation).
 - External API for handling certificate generation, renewal and service discovery for Applications.
 - External API for handling certificate generation, renewal and service discovery for Runtimes.